 Due to illness-related denial, therapy conditions must be clearly defined and monitored.
 For lasting recovery, outpatient psychotherapy is crucial after acute treatment or hospital discharge, typically after 6 weeks to 3 months, depending on severity.
 Participation in self-help groups is also recommended.

-Etiology of Anorexia Nervosa
+Models for the Development of Anorexia Nervosa

 The following functional characteristics are important for the development and maintenance of anorexia: